KimberlyCrawford/PyBer_Analysis/README.md

 # PyBer_Analysis

-An analysis of how to address disparities in ride-sharing data among city types.
+An analysis of disparities in ride-sharing data among city types.

 # Overview
 A data analyst at PyBer, a ride-sharing app company valued at $2.3 billion, was given the following tasks: